 - Ensuring the set of causes had appropriate coverage and diversity across all areas of potential interest.

-RMS selected six causes from the ten for further analysis.
+The agency selected six causes from the ten for further analysis.
 For the six selected causes, we developed initial bow tie structures (Figure 5) in a simple template like the one in Figure 6.
-We drew on relevant cause and effect trees from the first part of our work, as some causes appeared in similar forms in different places, and we incorporated existing RMS controls where relevant and known.
-We sought input from the RMS team and its professional advisors to expand and document the preconditions, consequences and existing controls.
+We drew on relevant cause and effect trees from the first part of our work, as some causes appeared in similar forms in different places, and we incorporated existing agency controls where relevant and known.
+We sought input from the agency team and its professional advisors to expand and document the preconditions, consequences and existing controls.

 Bow tie analysis assists in the identification of control gaps, where there are causes or consequences that don’t have a matching control.
 This helps in developing improvement options, specifically those intended to address the gaps.